koffqq/twitter_coronavirus/README.md

 The statistics of the occurence of each language's hashtag for corona virus, in all tweets from 2020, are analyzed by `./run_maps.sh` and stored in the `./outputs` file.
 This homework analyzed the count of each hashtag in different languages and different countries.In order to visualize the results, outputs for each category are reduced separately into a single file `./reduced.lang` and `./reduced.country` by running the `reduced.py` file.
 To demonstrate the result of this homework project, I generated graphs to visualise the total number of occurrences for English and Korean hashtags.
 Graphs are stored in the `graphs` folder.

-A. tweets in different languages
+A. Tweets in different languages

 Two graphs show separatly the count of `#coronavirus` and `#코로나바이러스` in the *top 10 languages*.